han-xudong/pyDHgripper/README.md

 ## Description

 PyDHgripper is a Python library that allows you to control the DH gripper with Python.
 The DH gripper is a kind of robot gripper.
 It is widely used in the field of robot control.
 This project is based on the Modbus protocol of the DH gripper.
-The types of DH gripper controlled with this library includes AG-95, DH-3, and PGE series.
+The types of DH gripper controlled with this library includes AG-95, DH-3, RGD, and PGE series.

 ## Hardware Requirements